rochak21/Crop-Prediction-using-multi-modal-data/README.md

 pip install -r requirements.txt
 ```
 the requirement may not support the version of the Pycharm , so based on what version of pycharm or other tools the user have, the user have to update the requirements accordingly.
-The following code shows how to generate the JSON configuration file for the data loader (using soybean predictions as an example):
+The following code shows how to generate the JSON configuration file for the data loader.
 ```python
 python config/build_config_cropname.py
 ```